 - Average daytime temperature: 25-28°C / 77-82°F

-The moderate winter months in Southern Africa are sunny and dry, and a great time to combine your tour to Victoria Falls with a wildlife safari in the superb national parks of Zimbabwe, Zambia, Botswana or South Africa.
+The moderate winter months in Southern Africa are sunny and dry, and a great time to combine a wildlife safari tour with a visit to Victoria Falls in Zimbabwe or Zambia.

-TIP October is the hottest month of the year in Vic Falls (around 34°C / 93°F), and one of the very best months for safari.
-The animals don’t stray far from the little remaining water, but the Falls are at their very lowest and the Zambian side will the completely dry.
-Be sure to choose which is most important to you – game viewing or the Falls - if you’re travelling around this time.
+Expert tip: October is the hottest month of the year in Vic Falls (around 34°C / 93°F), and one of the very best months for safari.
+The animals don’t stray far from the little remaining water, but the Falls' water levels are at their very lowest and the Zambian side will the completely dry.
+Be sure to choose which is most important to you – game viewing or spectacular Vic Falls views – if you’re travelling around this time.

-Between February and July, the mighty Zambezi River is in full flood and the Falls are at its most thunderous – usually peaking between March and April.
-Dazzling clouds of mist can float 1 312ft (400m) above the Falls!
-Expect to get drenched by spray at most of the vantage points on the Zim and Zambia sides.
+Between February and July, the mighty Zambezi River is in full flood and the waterfall is at its most thunderous – usually peaking between March and April.
+Dazzling clouds of mist can float 400 metres (1 312 feet) above the Falls!
+Expect to get drenched by spray at most of the vantage points on the Victoria Falls Zimbabwe and Zambia sides.

 Best time for: